Set up AxessoryTalk NT Voice Mail

-to use a Mapped Drive to Save Database Programming
+use a Mapped Drive to Save Database Programming #

-which does not give you a lot of storage space.
-By using this procedure
+does not give you a lot of storage space.
+By using this procedure you can point

-you can point the B: drive of the voice mail to a drive like our P: drive
+the B: drive of the voice mail to a drive like our P: drive on our network.

-to a network drive it is very dependant on how the particular network
+network drive it is very dependant on how the particular network is built.
+This

 Set up AxxessoryTalk NT Voice Mail - printable version.